 Establish a holistic teaching and learning hub that reconnects children, families and the wider community back to nature and the environment through kaitiakitanga and education.

-Be a learning hub: Actively partner with families, community groups and other schools to model and teach outdoor learning, sustainable practices, healthy eating and vegetable gardening.
+Be a learning hub: Actively partner with families, community groups and other schools to facilitate outdoor learning, wetland and forest restoration, healthy eating and vegetable gardening.

 Identify and partner with community projects that can be used as learning opportunities.

 Be a living hub: Model, design and build learning spaces sustainably with the environment in mind.

 Be a sharing hub: Work with children whose needs have not been catered for in mainstream settings.

 Train volunteers to assist and use their own unique skill sets.
 Provide land for productive beehives and community garden to table/market initiatives.

 Be a creative hub: Share music, art, science, stories and learning inspired by our natural world.

 Provide a space for community connection to the natural world, through restoration and education.

 Learning hub: Continue teaching small groups of children and running informal workshops for adults on preparing probiotic foods and drinks and cultured foods.

 Long term: To purchase land to allow more space for children and other facilitators to join us.
 Encourage more school visits and overnight camps.
 Provide a space for eco retreats, sustainable festivals and workshops.